RashidCodes/MLResearch/README(An Efficient Model).md

 In our last post, we built a Logistic Regression Model with our data.
-Our model didn't do too well but as an amateur ML engineers, we want that to happen so we'll have to make a few changes.
+Our model didn't do well on our data but as amateur ML engineers, we want that to happen so we'll have to make a few changes.
 Afterall, what did Einstein say :).

 Firstly, let's review some of the things that we did wrongly and some stuff that could have also been done.